Page Content

 • sign all certification statements on the FAFSA form;

-• show that the student is qualified to obtain a college or career school education based on certain criteria.
+• show that the student is qualified to obtain a college or career school education based on specific criteria.

-Additional eligibility criteria may apply to non-citizens and students who fall outside of the ‘general’ category.
+Additional eligibility criteria may apply to non-citizen students and students who fall outside the ‘general’ category of applicants.

 In addition to U.S. Citizens who are eligible to apply for financial aid, the following types of applicants may also apply but will have to fulfill additional criteria to do so: